This post may contain affiliate links. See site Terms here.

 - 6-8 tbsp milk, as needed

-Dissolve yeast in warm water for 2 minutes.
+Warm milk in microwave, until just bathwater warm (not scalding).
+Dissolve yeast in warm milk for 2 minutes.
 Add all ingredients except 3-4 cups of flour in a stand mixer, and mix with dough hook until smooth.

 Turn dough out onto floured surface and knead gently until dough is soft and incorporated.
 Place dough in a greased bowl, cover with a towel or plastic wrap, and let rise until doubled, about an hour.